Brexit Forecast

 This is my opinion freely expressed – as is my democratic right – on my website.
 I understand it may not be yours.
 But I make no apology to you, as you wouldn’t to me.
 If you don’t agree, then why not paint your own Brexit Forecast map?
 But whether you voted Leave or Remain, I wish you Peace.

-This painting is dedicated to Donald Tusk, President of the European Council; to Michel Barnier, the EU’s Chief Negotiator for Brexit; and to Jean Claude Juncker, President of the European Commission, with thanks for the heroic patience they have shown in dealing with a country so deeply divided that it doesn’t actually know what it wants.
+This painting is dedicated to Donald Tusk, President of the European Council; to Michel Barnier, the EU’s Chief Negotiator for Brexit; and to Jean Claude Juncker, President of the European Commission.
+With thanks for the heroic patience they have shown in dealing with a country so deeply divided that it doesn’t actually know what it wants.